squareops/road-to-devops/Level-2/M2-WebApp2TierHA/L01-WorpressHA.md

 ![](Images/e3.png)

-In the advanced setting choose the IAM instance profile and choose role name created in step 3
+- In the advanced setting choose the IAM instance profile and choose role name created in step 3

-Now you can connect to the instance launched in private subnet using session manager, so on the EC2 console click on the CONNECT option
+- Now you can connect to the instance launched in private subnet using session manager, for this go to the EC2 console and click on the CONNECT option

 ![](Images/i4.png)

-Then click on connect option
+- Then click on connect option

 ![](Images/i5.png)

-run command
+run the following command on the terminal

     sudo -i

 ## Install nginx

+- By running the following commands on the terminal you can install nginx

 ```
 sudo apt update
 sudo apt install nginx
 ```

-Type the address that you receive in your web browser and it will take you to Nginx’s default landing page:
+- Type the address that you receive in your web browser and it will take you to Nginx’s default landing page:

 http://server_domain_or_IP

 ![](Images/e4.png)

-note: allow port 80 in security group from everywhere
+- note: allow port 80 in security group from everywhere

 ![](Images/p4.png)